-We are currently helping 64 annuitants.
-Of these 17 are married couples, 9 are widowers or single and 38 are widows.
-The oldest, who applied for help in 1970, has recently reached 107 years of age (!) and many annuitants are now well into their 80s and 90s.
+We are currently helping 44 annuitants.
+Of these 18 are married couples, 4 are widowers or single and 23 are widows.
+Many of our annuitants are now well into their 80s and 90s.
 The majority of companies they worked for no longer exist; they are geographically spread over the whole of England, the largest numbers living in Northamptonshire and Somerset.
-There are also currently 9 annuitants in Eire.
+There are also currently 8 annuitants in Eire.

 Many individual donors contribute under the Gift Aid scheme, a very welcome gesture.
 We benefit greatly through the generosity of the Leathersellers’ Company and the International Golf Championship of the Shoe, Leather & Allied Trades.
-Other fundraising events in recent years have been the Waendel Walk in Wellingborough, the annual Cricket Matches, the Kindrochit Quadrathlon in the Scottish Highlands, the Tour of Ireland Cycling Event in 2009, and the 2010 Jazz Concert at the Leathersellers’ Hall.
-Our Chairman is a keen cyclist and enters sponsored events every two years to raise funds for the LHTBI, last year completing the John O’Groats to Lands’ End Bike Ride in 9 days.
+Other fundraising events in recent years have been the Waendel Walk in Wellingborough, the annual Cricket Matches, the Kindrochit Quadrathlon in the Scottish Highlands, the Tour of Ireland Cycling Event in 2009, the 2010 Jazz Concert at the Leathersellers’ Hall, and the 2015 London to Paris Cycle Ride, which we organised ourselves!
+Our Chairman is a keen cyclist and enters sponsored events every two years to raise funds for the LHTBI, in 2013 completing the John O’Groats to Lands’ End Bike Ride in 9 days.
 Congratulations, William and Sue!